Transport from Split Airport: My Tips

 Bus line 37 of Promet Split provides the cheapest transport to Split.

-- exact timetable at promet-split.hr/airport-line (departures from terminals - the bus from Trogir to Split will arrive at the airport after about 10 minutes)
+- exact timetable at promet-split.hr/airport-line (departures from the terminals - the bus from Trogir to Split takes about 10 minutes to reach the airport)

 The ticket costs 3 eur and can only be bought from the driver in cash.
 On the way to the airport you can also buy the ticket in Tisak newsagents.